gpslab/domain-event-bundle/README.md

     # As a default used 'listener_locator'
     bus: 'listener_locator'

+    # Event queue service
+    # Support 'memory', 'memory_unique' or a custom service
+    # As a default used 'memory_unique'
+    queue: 'memory_unique'

     # Event listener locator
     # Support 'voter', 'named_event' or custom service
     # As a default used 'named_event'